Data Augmentation Revisited: Rethinking the Distribution Gap between Clean and Augmented Data: Experiments

 In previous experiments, we train models for a few more epochs to refine.
-Here we keep the total training epochs constant to prove the effectiveness of our method.
+Here we keep the total training epochs constant to verify the effectiveness of our method.
 We train PreActResNet-18 on CIFAR100 with Mixup, and the learning rate is divided by 10 at epochs 150 and 275.
-Figure~\ref{fig_epoch} shows the test error curve with different refining epochs when total of 400 training epochs.
-Besides, if we train models on CIFAR with intensive data augmentation for a fixed number of epochs, refining epochs will not influence results much once convergence.
+Figure~\ref{fig_epoch} shows the test error curve with different epochs, at which Mixup is removed, when a total of 400 training epochs.
+Especially, Mixup removal at 400 epoch means no refinement is performed.
+Besides, if we train models on CIFAR with intensive data augmentation for a fixed number of epochs, refining epochs will not influence results once convergence.

-We also find that increasing the number of training epochs with intensive data augmentation benefits the performances after refinement, even though AutoAugment causes a obvious over-fitting on augmented data with long training epochs.
+We also find that increasing the number of training epochs with intensive data augmentation benefits the performances after refinement, even though AutoAugment causes an obvious over-fitting on augmented data with long training epochs.
 Table~\ref{tab_auto} shows refinement improves accuracy significantly, and suppresses the over-fitting on augmented data.
+For PreActResNet-18 of $T_1=1000$, the learning rates divided by 10 at epochs 400 and 800.
+For WideResNet-28-10, Cosine learning rate decay is implemented.